Prakashjha12/Session-recorder-For-Chromium/README.md

-# Chrome Extension - Session timer
+# Chrome Extension - Session Timer

 ## 📌 Overview
-This is a **Chrome Extension** that [briefly describe what your extension does].
+This is a **Chrome Extension** that tracks session time when activated, allows users to view recent sessions, and includes a floating session timer visible across all tabs..
 It includes a timer feature that starts when activated, logs session times, and displays a floating session tracker.

 ## 🔥 Features
 - ⏳ Start and stop a session timer.